Examples and Causes of Abuse in Assisted Living Facilities

 DISCLAIMER: The contents of and materials available in this section and at this web site are for informational purposes only and not for the purpose of solicitation or providing legal advice or opinions.
 Use of the information on this website does not create an attorney-client relationship.
 The contents and posting and viewing of information of this website should not be construed as and should not be relied upon for legal advice in any particular circumstance.
 No action should be taken in reliance on the information contained on this website and we disclaim all liability in respect to actions taken or not taken based on any or all of the contents of this site to the fullest extent permitted by law.
 An attorney licensed or authorized to practice in your jurisdiction should be contacted for advice on specific legal issues.

-The Los Angeles nursing home and assisted living neglect lawyers at the Law Offices of Ben Yeroushalmi have more than 16 years of experience investigating the causes of abuse in assisted living facilities.
+The Los Angeles nursing home and assisted living neglect lawyers at Yeroushalmi Law have more than 16 years of experience investigating the causes of abuse in assisted living facilities.
 For additional information, contact us at any time at (310) 623-1926 or online.

 Unlike skilled nursing facilities, assisted living facilities, also called "Residential Care Facilities for the Elderly" (RCFEs), do not provide skilled nursing care.
 Rather, they are the intermediary between independent living and nursing homes.
 Assisted living facility residents are elderly individuals who are provided room and board, as well as supervision and care.
 These facilities are supposed to be the "humane approach to meeting the housing, social and service needs of older persons" by delivering a more homelike living environment for elderly individuals with a number of care needs.
 (See Health & Safety Code § 1569.1.)